-A blood meal is a protein-source feed material for livestock.
+Blood meal is a dry, inert powder made from blood, used as a high-nitrogen organic fertilizer and a high protein animal feed.
+It is one of the highest non-synthetic sources of nitrogen.
+It usually comes from cattle or hogs as a slaughterhouse by-product.
 Protein is the most-contained nutrient in blood meal, along with fat and ash.
-Blood meal can be served to various livestock (ruminants, cattle, sheep, swine, poultry, and broiler)
+Blood meal can be served to various livestock (ruminants, cattle, sheep, swine, poultry, and broiler).

-A blood meal is collected from the cattle slaughterhouses.
+A blood meal is collected from the cattle slaughterhouses and processed shortly.
 A blood meal is then dried so that it can be handled easily.
-Prior to drying, blood meal can be coagulated to remove the water content firsthand and need to be stored.
-However, blood meal needs to be processed after the slaughter as soon as possible.
+Prior to drying, blood meal can be coagulated to remove the water content for storage time extending purposes..
 The blood meal is dried to not more than 10 - 12 % moisture.
-The drying will neither negate nor affect the quality of nutrition within.
+The drying method will neither negate nor affect the quality of nutrition within.